sefinek24/Sefinek-Blocklist-Collection/README.md

     <p>If you found this repository helpful or interesting, please consider giving it a star to show your support! ⭐</p>
 </div>

+## BIG UPDATE 📥
+New lists have been added to the generator as of September 5, 2024.
+Please update your collection on your end :)

 ## 💸 Support me
 Unfortunately, **my home internet connection doesn't allow me to host a blocklist**, so I'm asking for your support.
 Every donation will be helpful, and the VPS server will be available all the time.
 Additionally, this project will be continuously supported by me.
 Thank you! 😹😻
 > https://sefinek.net/support-me (Ko-fi, GitHub Sponsors, Stripe, Patreon)